How to Build a Meditation Streak That Still Feels Gentle

 Meditation streak building works through a feedback loop: cue, practice, reward, and visible progress.
 In plain language, the same trigger reminds you to practice, the session gives your brain a completed action, and the streak makes that return visible.

 The evidence supports repeated mindfulness practice over weeks, not perfect streak length.
-Per the CDC, 14.2% of U.S. adults reported using meditation in 2017, up from 4.1% in 2012, and many adult meditation users practiced at least weekly source.
-Still, number-focus can compete with present-moment awareness.
-The badge is not the practice.
+Per the CDC, 14.2% of U.S. adults reported using meditation in 2017, up from 4.1% in 2012, and many adult meditation users practiced at least weekly CDC guidance.
+One pattern we notice: number-focus can quietly crowd out present-moment awareness.
+The count is a tool, not the practice.
 Notice and return.

 Daily meditation streak: 6 low-pressure steps